codeanywhere/documentation/src/docs/markdowns/editor/extensions/install-custom-vsix-extensions.md

 <p><img src="/images/editor/extensions/install-vsix-step1.png" alt="More actions" class="width-60"/></p>

-You will be asked to select the the custom extension file.
+You will be asked to select the custom extension file.
 It will be located at <code>cabox/workspace/path-in-your-project</code>.
 After you find your custom extension, click <code>Install</code>.

 <p><img src="/images/editor/extensions/install-vsix-step2.png" alt="Install custom extension" class="width-60"/></p>